Lava from Hawaii volcano lights night sky amid warnings

 During a 1950 eruption, the mountain’s lava traveled 15 miles (24 kilometers) to the ocean in under three hours.

-Mauna Loa’s volume is estimated at least 18,000 square miles (75,000 square kilometers), making it the world’s largest volcano when measured from the ocean floor its summit.
+Mauna Loa’s volume is estimated at least 18,000 cubic miles (75,000 cubic kilometers), making it the world’s largest volcano when measured from the ocean floor its summit.

 Tourism is Hawaii's economic engine but Big Island Mayor Mitch Roth predicted few problems for those vacationing during the eruption.

-Note: This story has been corrected to express Mauna Loa’s volume in cubic miles and cubic kilometers, instead of in square miles and square kilometers.